Chart3JS/RapidAPI-s3-UI/README.md

-# RapidAPI
+# RapidAPI Storage UI

-> A Vuetify project running in Cordova
+> A Vuetify RapidAPI Storage UI project for running in Web and Cordova
+> To run it with backend install RapidAPI Storage backend as described in https://github.com/Chart3JS/Rapid-s3/blob/master/README.md
 ## Build Setup

 ``` bash